 Aussi offert en français sous le titre Loi sur Investissement Canada – Rapport annuel 2016-2017

-- Message from the Director of Investments to the Minister of Innovation, Science and Economic Development Canada
+Message from the Director of Investments to the Minister of Innovation, Science and Economic Development

-I am pleased to present to you the annual report on the administration of the Investment Canada Act (ICA or the Act) for fiscal year 2016-17.
-As responsibility for the net benefit review of foreign investment proposals in cultural business rests with the Minister of Canadian Heritage, the information in this report on net benefit reviews relates only to investments in non-cultural Canadian businesses.
+I am pleased to present to you the Annual Report on the administration of the Investment Canada Act (ICA or the Act) for fiscal year 2017–18.
+The information in this Report does not include information relating to foreign investment proposals in cultural businesses, as responsibility for the review of such investments under the ICA rests with the Minister of Canadian Heritage.

 - the investment's effect on the level and nature of economic activity in Canada, including employment, resource processing, and the utilization of parts, components and services;